josdejong/jsoneditor/docs/api.md

 - `{string} language`

   The default language comes from the browser navigator, but you can force a specific language.
 So use here string as 'en' or 'pt-BR'.
-Built-in languages: `en`, `pt-BR`.
+Built-in languages: `en`, `pt-BR`, `zh-CN`, `tr`.
 Other translations can be specified via the option `languages`.

 - `{Object} languages`